nikolasium/arch_theme_patcher/README.md

 ## Usage
 ### Manual
-Simple execute via prevered shell enviroment
+Simple execute via preferred shell environment
 ### Automations
 Add the script to your xinitrc file `<insert_path_to_script_here> &` to set a new wallpaper every login or create a cron job if you like to run it regularly.